-Congratulations on your selection of the 3 1/2-inch disc drive.
-The 3 1/2-inch microflexible disc is safer and more reliable than the larger flexible discs on the market.
-This is due to the hard case and automatic shutter.
+Congratulations on your selection of the HP 9114B 3 1/2-inch disc drive.
+The 3 1/2-inch microflexible disc is safer and more reliable than the larger flexible discs on the market because of its hard case and automatic shutter.
 The 3 1/2-inch disc is maintenance free.
 Here are some specific DOs and DON'Ts for the handling of your discs.